 The TIF-97 Fund was established through the Tax Increment Financing (TIF) plan adopted by the DDA and City in 1997.
 TIF-97 is funded through the harnessed appreciation of tax revenue within the designated TIF-97 District.
-The City of Traverse City contributes 53-cents on the dollar of the revenue collected in TIF-97, with the remaining 47-cents contributed by the following regional taxing authorities: Grand Traverse County Commission on Aging; Grand Traverse County Veterans Affairs; Grand Traverse County Road Commission; Northwestern Michigan College; Bay Area Transportation Authority; Grand Traverse County Conservation District; Grand Traverse County Animal Control; the Recreation Authority; and Grand Traverse County, as well the DDA's levied millage.
+The City of Traverse City contributes 53-cents on the dollar of the revenue collected in TIF-97, with the remaining 47-cents contributed by the following regional taxing authorities: Grand Traverse County Commission on Aging; Grand Traverse County Veterans Affairs; Grand Traverse County Road Commission; Northwestern Michigan College; Bay Area Transportation Authority; Grand Traverse County, as well the DDA's levied millage.